LightningMods/Store-Languages/README.md

 **Instructions:**
-- Download the repo, and edit your langs ini ONLY edit the left side of the = in the INI `i.e STR_NOT_FOUND=TEST TEXT HIT` you will edit ONLY this part `TEST TEXT HIT` **NOT** this part `STR_NOT_FOUND`
+- Download the repo, and edit your lang.ini ONLY edit the left side of the = in the INI `i.e STR_NOT_FOUND=TEST TEXT HIT` you will edit ONLY this part `TEST TEXT HIT` **NOT** this part `STR_NOT_FOUND`
 - After you translate the **WHOLE** INI submit a pull request to this repo
 - Partially translated INIs will be discarded
+- If there is no ✓ by a lnag. it means no one has done it yet